Mrcubix/XP_Pen.Wireless.Init.Fix/README.md

 Go the the Filter tab, a new Filter should have appeared.
 Click on it, and enable it, apply & / or save.

+## Dependencies (building)

+- .NET 8 SDK

+The above dependency is available in the Ubuntu backport package repo.
+Otherwise, refer to Microsoft's documentation for more information.

 ## Building

 Take a look at the content of the `build.sh` script.